dhruvmanila/browser-bookmarks.nvim/README.md

 use {
   'dhruvmanila/telescope-bookmarks.nvim',
   tag = '*',
-  -- Uncomment if the selected browser is Firefox or buku -- requires = {
+  -- Uncomment if the selected browser is Firefox, Waterfox or buku -- requires = {
   --   'kkharji/sqlite.lua',
   -- }